REPUTATION.COM STANDARD TERMS OF SERVICE

 3. WARRANTIES AND DISCLAIMER.

 3.1 Company.
-The Company represents and warrants that: (a) the Services will be provided in a professional and workmanlike manner; (b) the Services as delivered to Customer will materially conform to the documentation and specifications set forth in the applicable Order Form; and (c) the Services do not infringe upon the intellectual property rights of any third party.
+The Company represents and warrants that: (a) the Services will be provided in a professional and workmanlike manner; (b) the Services as delivered to Customer will materially conform to the product descriptions and any specifications set forth in the applicable Order Form; and (c) the Services do not infringe upon the intellectual property rights of any third party.

 3.2 Customer.
 Customer represents and warrants that: (a) all information it provides to Company to perform the Services is accurate; (b) Customer is authorized to provide Company with the customer, patient or end-user information and/or other personal data that it provides in connection with the Services; (c) the Company’s possession and/or use of such customer, patient or end-user personal data will not violate any contract, statute, or regulation; and (d) Customer and persons acting on its behalf, including Company, are authorized and have consent to make or send communications (including emails, SMS and MMS messages) to customers, patients or other end-users at any telephone number, email address, physical address, or other contact source provided by Customer.